Activity

 - Cut one longer piece of spine and one shorter piece from the remaining white paper.

-- Lay out the pieces before assembling them and make sure hands and feet are placed properly before gluing.
+- Lay out the pieces before assembling them.
+Make sure the hands and feet are placed properly before gluing.

-- Finally, help him glue all the parts of the skeleton together.
+- Finally, help your child glue all the parts of the skeleton together.

-Your finished skeleton will make a perfect spooky decoration for a door or window.
-On a windy night, he'll dance spookily in the wind!
+Your finished skeleton will make a perfect spooky decoration for a door or a window.
+On a windy night, you can watch it "dance" with the breeze!

 Related learning resources